The Fourth Group: Performances

 July 1970: Street Mime Piece.
-In Myeong-dong, one of the busiest commercial districts of Seoul, Chong Chan-sung and Ko Ho wore placards around their necks that read: "With what do you prove your virginity?" and "Looking for myself, who lost his target income of 4,400 thousand won."
+In Myeong-dong, one of the busiest commercial districts of Seoul, Chung Chan-sung and Ko Ho wore placards around their necks that read: "With what do you prove your virginity?" and "Looking for myself, who lost his target income of 4,400 thousand won."
 The Fourth Group's name was at the bottom of each sign.
 The pair meandered through the crowded streets before Chong entered a store and stood in front of the display window.
 In front of the same shop, Ko began to consume wine and bread (referencing the Christian Eucharist, which was well known in Korea due to high rates of religious conversion).
 In response to Ko eating, Chong then began to lick the window pane vigorously.
 Chong's location inside the shop's display case rendered him a caged specimen that had to "perform" in order to receive food.
 The fact that the only sustenance he could toil for was the bread and wine, symbolizing the body and blood of Christ, spoke to the histories of missionary and colonial occupation that subjugated Korea to imported ideologies and bodily restraints.
 Most people passed by, but an onlooker who had seen this series of uncomfortable events, grabbed the bread from Ko and gave it to Chong.
 A second viewer, who was amused by Chong's desperate acts, dribbled water on the outside-facing part of the window.

 August 15, 1970: Funeral Ceremony of the Established Art and Culture (기성문화예술의 장례식).
 Staged on Korea's Liberation Day, the performance involved a funeral procession that began at Sajik Park and ended at the Han River.
 In front of the statue of Confucian scholar Lee Yul-kok, they announced the independence of Korean culture and read from their "Declaration and Doctrine."
 The artists then carried a coffin filled with books containing "outdated political ideologies."
 Jung Kang-ja lead the procession holding a white flag (to symbolize harmony) and the national flag of South Korea.
-Kim Ku-lim also carried a white flag, while Jung Chan-seung and Son Il-kwang carried the coffin.
+Kim Ku-lim also carried a white flag, while Chung Chan-seung and Son Il-kwang carried the coffin.
 Kang Kuk-jin trailed behind them with a shovel.
 This performance ended prematurely due to the intervention of the police.

 August 20, 1970: Muche (Incorporeality) Exhibition.
-Planned to take place at the National Information Center August 20–24, the group prepared to host a seminar, a pantomime performance by Jung Chan-seung, and proclamation.
+Planned to take place at the National Information Center August 20–24, the group prepared to host a seminar, a pantomime performance by Chung Chan-seung, and proclamation.
 It was shut down by the police on the first day.